 Pro Bono Pilot Project

-Good news for Pro Bono volunteers, who will soon be able to earn some CLE credits while doing good work.
-NPLS has applied to be an Accredited Provider for the Supreme Court of Pennsylvania’s Pro Bono Pilot Project.
-The program is scheduled to begin January 1, 2019.
-Once the approval has been complete, volunteer attorneys who handle pro bono cases through NPLS’ project can be eligible for 1 CLE credit for every five hours of pro bono work performed.
+Good news for Pro Bono volunteers, who can now earn some CLE credits while doing good work.
+NPLS has become an Accredited Provider for the Supreme Court of Pennsylvania’s new Pro Bono Pilot Project.
+The program officially began January 1, 2019.
+Volunteer attorneys who handle pro bono cases through NPLS’ project can be eligible for 1 CLE credit for every five hours of pro bono work performed.
 You can earn up to three (3) credits for each compliance period.

 For those who already volunteer, the only change you will see is that as we refer you a pro bono case, we will send an “Affirmation of Service - CLE Request Form” with the packet.
 When you complete the case and send us the closing information, return that form as well.
 Please continue to report as the cases are closed, and we can report total pro bono time as it equals at least 5 and up to 15 hours.